ALL STATE DATA UPDATED FOR 2022!

-As the table and the below chart indicate, Nebraska has declined from being well above, to below to the national average when it comes to approvals at the Hearing level.
-In 2020, Nebraska ranked 28th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Nebraska has increased at the Hearing level from 2020 to 2021.
+In 2021, Nebraska ranked 20th in the nation for highest percentage of approvals at Hearings.

 However, as you’ll see below, all individual hearing offices in Nebraska are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Nebraska may have a significant bearing on your chances for approval.

 Also worthy of note is the fact that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.

 Nebraska SSDI Hearing Wait Times & Approval By Office

 Nebraska is part of the Social Security Administration’s “Region 7,” which is headquartered in Kansas City.
 There is 1 hearing office in Nebraska.
 You can see waiting times for hearings & case dispositions for each office below, with comparisons to Nebraska and National Averages.

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2021)|